 Using Center/Departmental names with the logo:

-Using a center or department name in conjunction with the logo requires that you use the approved versions available from Communications.
+Using a center or department name in conjunction with the logo requires that you use the approved versions available from the Biodesign Institute marketing department.

 Using the Biodesign name

-It’s important to use the Biodesign Institute at Arizona State University name correctly in speaking and in writing.
-Lack of consistency could jeopardize our legal right to exclusivity to this name.
+It is important to use the Biodesign Institute at Arizona State University name correctly in speaking and in writing.
+Lack of consistency could jeopardize our exclusive legal right to this name.

 Always use our full name in the first reference with Arizona State University spelled out, e.g. “The Biodesign Institute at Arizona State University.”
 On subsequent references, you can abbreviate or drop the ASU reference.
 You may also use “Biodesign” as a predecessor to describing one of our units or a person who works here: e.g. “Biodesign researcher Joe Johnson said…;” “Biodesign’s Center for XYZ is working on ...”

 Never use an acronym or abbreviation, such as BDI or BI, even in casual reference.
-The shorthand for referencing our organization is to call it “Biodesign.”
+The shorthand for referencing our organization is “Biodesign.”
 This ensures our key differentiator—our name—is continuously emphasized.

 The Biodesign Institute Annual Report